resess/resess.github.io/ResessWelcome/515e684a672516a0d06fd3f769a69ffec1e6f9c5/md/FlowDroidManual.md

 The dumb version simply assumes that every variable might point to every other variable which is conservatively sound but not terribly accurate.
 The Soot Pointer Analysis Research Kit (SPARK) framework, Paddle, and geomPTA frameworks provide a more accurate analysis at the cost of more complicated setup and speed.

-We will discuss and show how to setup and use CHA and geomPTA point-to analysis.
+We will discuss and show how to setup and use CHA and geomPTA point-to analysis:

 - CHA